Games & Quizzes

 /ˈverēəs/

-Several; consisting of different things or types. more than one. more than one.
+different from one another. more than one. more than one.

 /əˈnəT͟Hər/